Yoga Teacher Training — Sistermoon Wellness

 additional weekly lectures throughout include

-The Phases of the Body: Anatomy of the Body Through a Lifetime, Practices to Support a Body Through Life, Adapting for the bodies in the room, Trauma Informed Training with Adrienne LeCoeur, guest instructor, Breath and Life: Anatomy of Respiration, Bhandas, Pranayama, Introduction to Ayurveda, The Subtle Body
+The Phases of the Body: Anatomy of the Body Through a Lifetime, Practices to Support a Body Through Life, Adapting for the Bodies in the Room, Trauma Informed Training with Adrienne LeCoeur, guest instructor, Breath and Life: Anatomy of Respiration, Bhandas, Pranayama, Introduction to Ayurveda, The Subtle Body

 Our view of the Yellowstone River from the accommodations in Gardiner, MT.